pyarmak/entrada-1x-docs/user/docs/systemsetup/departments.md

 ![Deparment List](/img/systemsetup/departmentlist-me1.11.png)

 #Linking departments and divisions
-As of Entrada ME 1.12 there is no user interface to link departments and divisions.
+As of Elentra ME 1.12 there is no user interface to link departments and divisions.
 There is space in the database to create a relationship between a department and its affiliated divisions and a developer with access to the database can do this work if it is required by your organisation.
 In a user profile you can assign someone to multiple departments and divisions in order to show their multiple affiliations.